Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Uncertainty quantification

 Finally, it is worth discussing the required properties and fidelity of the nuclear structure models to be useful in this pipeline.
 At a minimum, one should consider `reasonable' models of nuclei.
 A convenient definition in this case would be any model that allows one to simultaneously describe (and predict) observables in low-energy nuclear structure to a reasonable accuracy.
 For the forward direction in the pipeline, this would also ideally involve quantified models that have been calibrated to a wide class of nuclear observables and have been validated on the class of observables that are of most interest in any particular study.
 The uncertainties of the initial state should then be propagated through the pipeline, from the hydro phase of the QGP to the hadronization phase.
 This already provides an excellent anchor point for UHIC studies to ensure that the nuclear structure input is well validated, providing further confidence in any UQ efforts for the UHIC simulation pipeline itself.

 For the reverse direction, the core question is ``are the constraints and resulting uncertainties sufficient to distinguish between models used to predict the initial state?''.
 If the discussed pipeline is rather coarsely constraining, then one should only expect differences to arise from large-scale, bulk changes in the nucleus.
 For models meeting the reasonableness criteria above, these bulk properties are likely to be very similar.
-In particular, employing ab-initio nuclear structure models for inference on nuclear properties of any sort {\em requires} quantified Hamiltonians and detailed model discrepancy studies to validate those models on nuclear deformations and to render any conclusions statistically significant.
+Furthermore, employing any nuclear structure models for inference on nuclear properties of any sort {\em requires} quantified Hamiltonians and detailed model discrepancy studies to validate those models on nuclear deformations and to render any conclusions statistically significant.
+This is equally true for any model of nuclear structure, including {\it ab initio} models.
 While this discussion has focused on nuclear shapes, this is a core point for the extraction of any properties of nuclei.
 For example, the investigation in Ref.~\cite{Li2025} suggests UHIC experiments as a novel probe of matrix elements central to the search for neutrinoless double-beta decay, although without considering the constraining potential of those UHIC observables in the context of other available nuclear structure observables (see, e.g., Ref .~\cite{Cirigliano2022} for a multitude of factors impacting matrix elements for neutrinoless double-beta decay).
 More fundamentally, one needs to demonstrate the suitability of the structure model itself for such studies by showing that, when considering data from other sources, the results are not in conflict with well-known nuclear properties.